BIRU-Scop/tenzu-docs/docs/quickstart.md

 # Quickstart

-This guide provides an easy Docker Compose setup to help you try Tenzu locally in under two minutes.
+This guide provides an easy Docker Compose setup to help you try out Tenzu locally in under two minutes.
 :::danger
 Do not use this setup to deploy
 :::